Voice Search SEO: How to Optimize for Siri, Alexa, and Google Assistant in 2026

 The difference isn't just length.
 It's intent.
 Voice searches are longer, more conversational, and usually phrased as complete questions.

-And here's what makes this critical for SEO: 76% of voice searches are local.
+Here's what made me sit up: 76% of voice searches are local.
 People asking "near me" questions.
 Looking for businesses they can visit or call right now.

 If you're a local business and you're not optimized for voice search, you're invisible to a huge chunk of potential customers.

-But even if you're not local, voice search matters.
-Because more than 80% of voice search answers on Google Assistant come from the top three search results.
+Even if you're not local, voice search matters.
+More than 80% of voice search answers on Google Assistant come from the top three search results.

 Voice assistants don't read you 10 blue links.
 They give you one answer.
 If you're not in the top three, you don't exist.

-Let's break down the differences because they change how you optimize.
+Let me break this down because it changes how you optimize.

 Typed: "technical seo audit" Voice: "How do I run a technical SEO audit on my website?"